axelitus/fuel-pkg-history/README.md

 ##### History::push_request(\Fuel\Core\Request $request)

-Description: Pushes a History_Entry based on a \Fuel\Core\Request to the History stack
+Description: Pushes a History_Entry based on a \Fuel\Core\Request to the History stack.

+Static: Yes

 ```
 // From a Controller method